 For example, Barcelona

-Unfortunately for Chelsea, FIFA rejected their request to delay the sanction until the appeal is heart, a decision which left the Premier League club feeling "astonished".
+Unfortunately for Chelsea, FIFA rejected their request to delay the sanction until the appeal is heard, a decision which left the Premier League club feeling "astonished".

 A statement released on the club's official website read: "Chelsea Football Club is astonished by the FIFA Appeal Committee’s decision not to suspend its sanction pending completion of the appeal process."